yoyomo/chat-challenge/README.md

 ### Task 2: Fix the weather

-The assistant is supposed to provide weather information, but currently it just says *“the weather is fine.”*
-You need to connect it to a real weather API and return actual weather information (temperature, wind speed, conditions, etc.).
+The assistant is supposed to provide weather information, but currently it just says *"the weather is fine."* You need to connect it to a real weather API and return actual weather information (temperature, wind speed, conditions, etc.).

 You can use any public weather API, e.g. [WeatherAPI](https://www.weatherapi.com/).